Primary tabs

 Although the course is a research degree, PhD students are entitled to attend lecture courses within the Department.
 They should discuss with their supervisors which courses would be most beneficial to their research.

-Additionally, first-year students are normally required to take two master's-level taught modules (selected from a list of approximately 80 modules) as part of their first-year assessment, and will participate in regular seminars, which will equip them with essential skills in research practice and communication.
+First-year students are normally required to take two master's-level taught modules (selected from a list of approximately 80 modules) as part of their first-year assessment, and will participate in regular seminars, which will equip them with essential skills in research practice and communication.
 Students may also be expected to engage in additional researcher development activities.

 One to one supervision | Students will be part of a research group, with which they will usually have daily contact.
 In addition, students will have at least eight one-to-one meetings with their principal supervisors annually.
 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |